Cabralcm/MemoryMessageOptimizer/README.md

 # Message Buffer Optimizer

   This repository details an end-to-end optimization solution that was built for a real-time messaging system.
 The specific use-case has been redacted as it is superflucous to the exercise itself.
-Instead effort has been made to demonstrate fundamental principles of: computing and data structures, algorithmic thinking, basic compression, data visualization, user considerations, and automation.
+Instead effort has been made to demonstrate fundamental principles of: computing and data structures, algorithmic thinking, basic compression, data visualization, user-centered design considerations, and automation.

  >**Please Note:** No raw files have been provided.
 All original details removed.
 What remains is the design structure, algorithm, python code, Tcl/Tk GUI, and data visualization.
 These have been provided for the hope that I will be able to share my learning with those on a similar path.